 \subsection{Simulation}

-The simulation is initialised by adding some basic code building blocks into a repository.
+Simulations are initialised by adding some basic code building blocks into a repository.
 The first simulation iteration then starts by randomly selecting code blocks from this repository.
 Selected blocks are then combined into a new code block, which subsequently gets analysed for its usefulness and complexity.
 Based on this analysis, the code block is assigned a value.
-Nonsense code, which is the most common result when randomly combining key words of a programming language, are assigned a value of 0 and not used any further.
+Nonsense code, which is the most common result when randomly combining keywords of a programming language, are assigned a value of 0 and not used any further.
 Only code blocks with a value greater than 0 are added to the repository and consequently have a chance of being selected in a later iteration.